Alif-Dzarif/personal-website/README.md

 ## How to Run on Local

-install needed package
+- Install needed package
 ```
 npm install
 ```

-%nbsp;
+&nbsp;

-and then
+- And then run it
 ```
 npm run dev
 ```